|Guide||♦||17 Triplogs||0 Topics|

-The Ropes Trail exploits one of only a handful of natural routes to the Colorado River between Lee's Ferry and Glen Canyon Dam.
-When it came into existence and why are subject to discussion and debate however, with no authoritative answers to be found.
+The Ropes Trail exploits only a handful of natural routes to the Colorado River between Lee's Ferry and Glen Canyon Dam.
+When it came into existence and why are subject to discussion and debate.
+However, with no authoritative answers to be found.

-While hikers were in former times able to take the old radio tower road (and some renegades still attempt to), I cannot encourage this - if you do chance it, you risk an encounter with a Bureau of Reclamation security guard.
-This means a slightly longer hike, unless you are willing to forge around in deep sand with your truck.
+While hikers were in former times able to take the old radio tower road (and some renegades still attempt to), I cannot encourage this.
+If you do chance it, you risk an encounter with a Bureau of Reclamation security guard.
+This means a slightly longer hike unless you are willing to forge around in deep sand with your truck.
 From the parking area just off of US89, descend into the wash between two sandstone ridges, trending southwest.
 The eastern ridge will be topped with transmission towers.
 After clearing the end of both ridges, head southeast.
 The route down to the river will start in a depression underneath a set of power lines.
 As you approach the rim, you will notice a series of metal poles with eyelet-type fixtures on the top.
 These mark the way to the river.
-The upper sections of the Ropes Trail has had the cable removed, so you will have to scramble down/up this section without aid, unless you string your own rope.
-You will have to descend down through a joint in the rock (again following the poles) and then a slickrock bulge before reaching the river.
-The last section of the trail is considered by some to be the most strenuous portion of the trail.
-You will definitely need the cable to help you back up this stretch, though perhaps not for the descent, depending on your skill level.
-The trail ends at The Ropes Campsite, one of the dedicated places to camp within lower Glen Canyon and a pretty spot besides.
+The upper sections of the Ropes Trail has had the cable removed, so you will have to scramble down/up this section without aid unless you string your own rope.
+You will have to descend through a joint in the rock (again following the poles) and then a slickrock bulge before reaching the river.
+Some consider the last section of the trail to be the most strenuous portion of the trail.
+You will need the cable to help you back up this stretch, though perhaps not for the descent, depending on your skill level.
+The trail ends at The Ropes Campsite, one of the dedicated places to camp within lower Glen Canyon and a pretty spot.
 You can pack down your camping gear, but remember that unless you hitch a ride with a boat, you'll have to pack it back out too.

-The Colorado River flows cold and clear at the bottom of Glen Canyon year-round, but pack in all your water anyway, unless you really want to drink the river.
+The Colorado River flows cold and clear at the bottom of Glen Canyon year-round, but pack in all your water unless you want to drink the river.